Last Updated on: 14th September 2023, 05:19 pm

-Salt Lake City is a true melting pot, and perhaps the best place to live in the state of Utah.
+Salt Lake City is a true melting pot and perhaps the best place to live in the state of Utah.
 Though it’s the state’s most populous city, it provides residents with a suburban experience as well.
-There is something for everyone here, whether you’re relocating here as a professional, student, or with your family.
-Check out our guide to see which Salt Lake City communities to explore with a wide variety of lifestyle and housing options.
+This Salt Lake City neighborhood guide will cover the best Salt Lake City communities to explore with a wide variety of lifestyle and housing options.

 - Population: 15,864

 Situated on the northeast end of the city, The Avenues is Salt Lake City’s first official neighborhood.
 Its proximity to downtown, access to public transport, and artsy vibe make the area popular with young professionals looking for an easy commute and access to amenities.
-It’s one of the most liberal areas in Salt Lake City, and if you’re looking for non-Mormon neighborhoods in Salt Lake City, The Avenues has a fairly low concentration of LDS residents.
+It’s also one of the most liberal areas in Salt Lake City and a top pick for living in Salt Lake City as a non-Mormon with one of the lowest concentrations of LDS residents.
 The Avenues is home to the city’s historical district, the beautiful Cathedral of Madeline, and the vast Salt Lake City cemetery where many historic SLC individuals are buried.
 Residents looking for outdoor recreation can take advantage of Lindsey Park and the City Creek Canyon Trail.
 Though largely residential, The Avenues boasts a thriving art scene and lots of interesting shopping.

 - Population: 4,142